Amytis of Media: Life

 Amytis was the daughter of Cyaxares, and the sister of Astyages.
 Amytis had a niece, also named Amytis, from her brother Astyages.

 Amytis married Nebuchadnezzar to formalize the alliance between the Babylonian and Median dynasties.

-Hanging Gardens of Babylon

 Tradition relates that Amytis' yearning for the forested mountains of Media led to the construction of the Hanging Gardens of Babylon, as Nebuchadnezzar attempted to please her by planting the trees and plants of her homeland.
 Historical evidence, however, does not lend support to this tradition.